MediaComem/comem-archidep/EXERCISES.md

 ### Run your own virtual server on Amazon Web Services (bonus)

 * Apply for [AWS Educate](https://aws.amazon.com/education/awseducate/apply/) if you are a student.
-  * If you have a credit card, you can instead register a personal [AWS account](https://portal.aws.amazon.com/billing/signup#/start).
+  * If you have a credit card, you can register a [standard AWS account](https://portal.aws.amazon.com/billing/signup#/start) instead.

-    You will be able to run a small free server that is sufficient for the needs of this course.
+    You will be able to run a small *free* server that is sufficient for the needs of this course.
 * Access the [EC2 Dashboard](https://eu-west-1.console.aws.amazon.com/ec2).
 * Select the **EU Ireland region** at the top right of the screen in the menu bar.
   It is the cheapest european region.